microsoft/WindowsAppSDK/specs/applicationdata/ApplicationData.md

         static ApplicationData GetDefault();

         /// Get an instance of ApplicationData for the specified user.
-        /// @note This is equivalent to Windows.Storage.ApplicationDataManager.GetForUserAsync()
+        /// @note This is equivalent to Windows.Storage.ApplicationData.GetForUserAsync()
         /// @see https://learn.microsoft.com/uwp/api/windows.storage.applicationdata.getforuserasync
         static ApplicationData GetForUser(Windows.System.User user);